jhutson/queue/README.md

 }
 ```

-The unbounded queue works similarly.
+The bounded queue works similarly.
 The difference is that `Push` will return an error if the queue is full.